Skip to content

 This single change matters more than it might sound.
 The biggest reason people quit a wearable is the friction of charging.
 A 14 day battery means you can charge it once during a Sunday morning shower and never think about it again until the following week.
 That is a meaningful change and something I've appreciated about the Whoop.

-Blood Pressure Trend Tracking
+Blood Pressure Trend Tracking (Now Live)

 UltraLux Strap